phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+Below is a code snippet from the kr210.urdf.xacro file:

+'''
+placeholder
+'''

 Below is a summary of the DH parameter assignment process:
 <br>
 <div align=center>